hoangthangta/ThangKAN/README.md

 * *device*: use "cuda" or "cpu"

 # Results
-Note that Test Accuracy is limited due to the nature of the GLUE datasets.
-Generally, KANs take less (a half) training time while keeping on-par accuracy compared to TransformerMLPs and TransformerTransformerClassifiers.
-The accuracy values may be better if using embeddings from LLMs.
+Note that Test (Validation) Accuracy is limited due to the nature of the GLUE datasets.
+Generally, KANs take less (half) training time while maintaining on-par accuracy compared to TransformerMLPs and TransformerTransformerClassifiers.
+The accuracy values may be better if embeddings from LLMs are used.

 ## WMLI (10 epochs)
 | Network  | Best Training Accuracy | Test Accuracy | Training time (seconds) |